LET’S GET STARTED

 - Interview Questions

 System services assist a variety of populations and residents.
 These includes programs for residents of either county receiving Temporary Assistance for Needy Families, General Assistance or Supplemental Nutrition Assistance Program.
 As part of this program effort, the Greater Raritan Workforce Development Board offers a Chromebook Loaner Program for eligible participants.
-Partner services also include the Workforce Learning Link to assist with basic literacy and computer skills and high school diploma equivalency work — this brochure provides more details, in English and Spanish.
-Another targeted service is the Youth Employment Services Program (YES Program), for
+Another targeted service is the Youth Employment Services Program (YES Program), for out-of-school youth, ages 16 to 24, in Hunterdon and Somerset counties.
+Learn more by reading this program brochure, in English and Spanish.

 Learn more about New Jersey services